NanoCommons/dmp/DMP.md

 ### Data sharing

+According to the ORD Pilot programme, by default as much of the resulting data as possible should be archived as Open Access.
+Therefore legitimate reasons for not sharing resulting data should be explained in the DMP.
+However, data protection or IPR agreements should not be compromised in any way, and data sharing should be done responsibly.
+Therefore, the DMP describes any ethical or legal issues that can have an impact on data sharing.

 ### Archiving and preservation

+To ensure that publicly funded research outputs can have a positive impact on future research, for policy development, and for societal change it is important to assure the availability of data for a long period beyond the lifetime of the project.
+However, this does not refer only to storage in a research data repository, but also the need to consider the (re-)usability of the data.
+One of the main goals of the research infrastructure being created by the NanoCommons project is to harmonise nanosafety data and make it interoperable and sustainable, as a means to facilitate in silico nanosafety assessment thereby reducing the need for costly and ethically questionable in vivo studies while supporting the route to market of nano-enabled products.
+Therefore, the project has a special obligation to preserve both the software tools and any code produced to perform specific in silico analyses and the data underpinning these models and tools.
+This will also require a high degree of clarity about any proprietary or open source tools that will be needed to validate and use the preserved data.
+The general ethos of NanoCommons is that all datasets imported into the NanoCommons Knowledge Base using funds provided by NanoCommons will be made both Open and FAIR.
+The agreement with TA Users, previous projects who will provide datasets, and any other data sources utilised in the delivery of the NanoCommons research infrastructure will include specifications on the Open and FAIR provisions, as per Appendix A.

+The structure of the NanoCommons DMP follows the Horizon 2020 ORD Pilot instructions on how to create a DMP.
+Therefore, additional to this document, the plan is stored and updated online using the recommended DMP tool (Figure 1) available at dmponline.dcc.ac.uk/ (see also Appendix B).

+**The NanoCommons Research Data Management Plan**
+The Data Management Plan (DMP) is essential to ensure the capture of return-on-investment (RoI) for the resources put in by the European Union, via the EC’s H2020 research framework.
+An RDM strategy does not describe the data, but it describes the processes of the management of the data throughout its entire lifecycle.
+The NanoCommons ethos is that Data should be both FAIR and Open, and all our activities will expressly utilising formats that support this.
+NanoCommons will build on the lessons and experience from the NanoREG project, which utilised a General Assembly meeting to decide on an open licence for specific outputs if the Consortium Agreement did not specify the reuse conditions explicitly.

+Before we continue, we should define to what kind of data this DMP applies.
+Section 1.3 provides more detail of the types of data to be imported into or generated within NanoCommons, but the starting point is basically any data produced in the NanoCommons project, which includes, but is not limited to, experimentally measured data and computed data via modelling or statistics, including that produced by TA Users as part of their access provision.

 ## Data summary

 ### Purpose of the data collection/generation

+The data collected/generated within the NanoCommons Project aims to provide a harmonised and streamlined workflow covering all aspects of the data lifecycle, which includes experimental planning, data acquisition, manipulation and analysis, data storage and Open and FAIR access when possible (for further information please refer to Appendix B).
+The collected/generated data will be used to meet the project’s objectives in developing and openly providing the in silico nanosafety modelling and nanoinformatics tools needed by the nanosafety scientific community for the production of high quality, harmonised and sustainable data.
+To achieve these objectives the NanoCommons project aims to implement appropriate standardised experimental procedures and data curation techniques, to promote ontology harmonisation and produce datasets aligned with the highest standards of scientific quality within the project.

+Thus, the data collected/generated within NanoCommons will be available in the correct format and readily available to be implemented and used for analysis via the tools developed within the project.
+At the same time, data harmonisation will allow data interoperability and the combination of different datasets (from a range of sources, as long as the conditions for data sharing are compatible with the needs of NanoCommons
+- see Appendix A for details), where applicable and following agreement of the respective owners, that will allow more complex analyses to be performed and can also promote cross-project/field cooperation and translational research.

 ### Relation to the objectives of the project